 It's honestly worth moving closer to many of the artifacts found inside the courtyard as many are highly detailed.
 It's also quite rare to get this close without being inside a museum!

-Let's not forget the "golden temple" is actually Kwa Bahal a Newari Buddhist Monastery.
+Let's not forget the "golden temple" is actually Hiranya Varna Mahavihar a Newari Buddhist Monastery.
 If you are facing the two golden elephants look to your right and you'll see a small door.

 Enter inside and climb up the stairs to visit the monastery.
 It's really just a small room with practicing monks.
 Permission is also required to enter but there's rarely anyone around to ask.

-My advice: be as quiet as possible and restrain from taking photos inside.
+My advice: be as quiet as possible and restrain from taking photos inside so nobody will be bothered by you entering.

 This temple is not included in the Patan Durbar square ticket price as it's outside the square.
 The current fee for foreigners is 50 rupees.